In Old Arizona: Production

 Raoul Walsh was set to direct the film and star as the Cisco Kid, but had to abandon the project when a jackrabbit jumped through the windshield of a vehicle he was driving; the resulting wreck cost Walsh an eye.
 He never acted again, but continued his successful career as a film director.

+Music

+The film features a theme song entitled "My Tonia" which was composed by B. G. De Sylva, Lew Brown and Ray Henderson.

 Awards and nominations

-At the 2nd Academy Awards, the film was nominated for five awards—Outstanding Picture; Best Director (Irving Cummings); Best Actor (Warner Baxter); Best Writing (Tom Barry)—tied for the most of the year with The Patriot; and Best Cinematography (Arthur Edeson).
-In a ceremony where no film won more than one award, only Warner Baxter's Best Actor nomination was successful.
+At the 2nd Academy Awards, the film won Best Actor for Warner Baxter's performance and was nominated for four other awards—Outstanding Picture; Best Writing (Tom Barry)—tied for most nominations of the year with The Patriot; and Best Cinematography (Arthur Edeson).

+The February 2020 issue of New York magazine lists In Old Arizona as among "The Best Movies That Lost Best Picture at the Oscars".

 Preservation

 The Academy Film Archive preserved In Old Arizona in 2004.

-Under the law, this movie will enter the public domain on January 1, 2024.
+Under the Copyright Term Extension Act, this movie entered the public domain on January 1, 2024.